thefoodiee/blackout/README.md

 # Blackout

-A true black AMOLED/OLED theme for spicetify.
+A True Black AMOLED/OLED theme for spicetify.

 ## Looks